auth0/cosmos/core/components/atoms/image/image.md

 - Don't use images as text.
 - Don't include "image of," "picture of," etc. in your alt text.

-Since writting good alternative text is critical to pass an accecibility audit please make sure to read the articles below on the Resources section.
+Since writting good alternative text is critical to pass an accessibility audit please make sure to read the articles below on the Resources section.

 ## Resources